Pyrus277/reference_materials/data_structures_and_algorithms/Algorithm_Basics.md

 - It's not enough to know how long an algorithm takes to run.
 You need to know how the running time increases as the list size increases!
 - For example, simple search entails linear time, but binary search entails log time.
-- Big O doesn't tell you the speed in seconds-- it lets you compate the number of operations.
+- Big O doesn't tell you the speed in seconds-- it lets you compare the number of operations.
 It tells you how fast the algorithm grows.
 - Big O always assumes the worst case scenario, the maximum number of operations it would take to finish.
 - Logs are always expressed in base 2 and n is the number of operations.